hassansaei/VNtyper/README.md

 - Profile-HMM based method [(code-adVNTR)](https://github.com/mehrdadbakhtiari/adVNTR/tree/enhanced_hmm)

 ## Installation & Requirements
-The tool can be downloaded by cloning from github:
+The tool can be downloaded by cloning from the github page:

 ```bashscript
 # Make a directory that you want to download VNtyper